GetUSB.info Logo

 Source: Nexcopy Inc.

 We recently published an article featuring 60 incredible custom USB flash drive designs that range from miniature cars to footballs and represent industries as diverse as material handling, construction, medical, and environmental services.
-A custom-shaped USB flash drive is more than just portable storage—it’s a unique, physical representation of your brand
+A custom-shaped USB flash drive is more than just portable storage — it’s a physical extension of your brand.

-Marketing professionals continue to choose custom logo USB flash drives because they offer a tangible, engaging, and highly effective way to drive home their brand message.
+Marketing professionals continue to choose custom logo USB flash drives because they offer a tangible, engaging, and highly effective way to communicate brand identity.

 Why is my USB write protected?